ebo0d/destorytheworld/README.md

 # destorytheworld
-I want to build an app the destory's the world!
+I want to build an app that destory's the world!